aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

     def desugar(t):
         return ast.fix_missing_locations(Desugarer().visit(t))

-Python's `ast` module defines another visitor class for *transforming* trees.
-Here each visit method is expected to return an AST node, which will be taken to replace the node that was the argument.
+Python's `ast` module defines another visitor class, for *transforming* trees.
+It expects each visit method to return an AST node, which will be taken to replace the node that was the argument.
 The default behavior, if the sub-nodes weren't changed, returns the same node unchanged.
 Desugaring uses such a transformer: